 While we’re not looking forward to the next four months of ice puddles and bone-chilling winds, we will take any excuse to curl up in a plush armchair and sip a hot toddy.
 (Really, is there anything a hot toddy can’t fix?)
-If you’re not lucky enough to have your own fireplace waiting at home, make like a tourist and hole up in one of these hotels.
+If you’re not lucky enough to have your own fireplace waiting at home, make like a tourist and hole up in one of the 7 coziest hotels in nyc.
 You’ll be feeling warm and fuzzy in no time.

 Whether you decide to check in for a night or just camp out for an afternoon, this warm East Village landmark will instantly thaw out your soul.
 The lobby is known for its antique furniture, dark wood paneling, leather club chairs and wrought-iron chandeliers—all contrasted by colorful tapestry rugs and Moroccan tiles.
 It’s easily one of our favorite spots in the city for curling up with a good book and, more important, one of the signature Ginger Noggin cocktails.

 2. The Beekman

 This is the one for those who like to people-watch…in the most comforting of settings, of course.
 The Beekman’s lobby is all understated, sophisticated charm with its large, romantic chandelier, yellow camelback couch and a variety of carefully placed art.
 Upstairs, you can stay in one of the two coziest suites in town, built directly inside the turrets of the historic 19th-century building.
 Downstairs, there’s the Temple Court restaurant, outfitted with velvet banquettes, a multicolor stained-glass window and antiqued mirrors.
 And beneath that is the Beekman’s pièce de résistance, the dimly lit and seductive subterranean bar Alley Cat Amateur Theatre, where guests will find marble pedestal tables and green velvet seating you can’t help but sink into as you sip your cocktail.